AI Executive Assistant: We Tested The Best 9 In 2026

 Suitable for

-Anyone who wants a friendly, always-on AI companion to think through problems, write things, and chat with—without needing task or calendar tools.
-Perfect for brainstorming or reflecting with a calm, intelligent assistant.
+- Anyone who wants a friendly, always-on AI companion to think through problems, write things, and chat with—without needing task or calendar tools.

 How to start